Tian Shan wapiti: Description

+As a grazing animal, they play an important role in the ecosystem.
+On the one hand they maintain vegetation growth, and on the other hand are the main food source for predators such as wolves, snow leopards and brown bears.

 Conservation

 Around 50,000 individual Tian Shan elk are left in the wild, and they are declining at a rapid rate.
 China has about 4000 to 5000 individuals in deer farms.